-Below are links to a digital portfolio readiness tool and an action plan template that leadership teams can use for this work.
+Below are links to various tools and template that leadership teams can use for their work.
 In addition, a summary of the essential elements of a successful schoolwide change (excerpted from Digital Portfolios in the Classroom) is reprinted with permission.

 Adapted from Digital Portfolios in the Classroom: Showcasing and Assessing Student Work (ASCD, 2017):

 There is more than one pathway a school leader might take in implementing digital student portfolios at a schoolwide level.
 Every school has a different culture and climate.
 Having completed this type of change before, as well as being familiar with the literature and research on organizational change, I am confident that school leaders who follow these general steps will be more likely to experience success.

 - Start with assessments.
 This includes expanding the types of assessments being used and developing assessment literacy with faculty.

 - Assess your level of access.
 Without available and robust technologies, both hardware and software, we risk running this digital initiative into the ground.